Quaker business method: Clerk(s) and their duties

 A necessary role in meetings is the clerk.
 The clerk is responsible for preparing the meeting agenda, guiding the meeting, moderating if necessary and preparing minutes and epistles.
 The clerk, alongside any elders, is responsible for upholding the discipline of the meeting, sometimes referred to as right, or "Gospel", order.
 The clerk is entrusted as a "servant of the meeting" not to abuse their influence over the meeting.

 A clerk is appointed by the meeting after being nominated by a nominations committee.
 This is usually for a three year period that can only be renewed once (i.e. for a maximum term of six years).
-The clerk role may be shared between 2 or more co-clerks.
+The clerk role may be shared between two or more co-clerks.
 The clerk, or co-clerks may also have assistant clerks.
 If the clerk must leave for an item of business, a co-clerk or assistant clerk will fulfil the role instead.

 A convenor may carry out the clerk's role in smaller committees.

-The Process
+The process

-Silence and Speaking
+Silence and speaking

 Meetings begin with a period of extended silence, referred to as waiting worship.
 Participants are expected to 'quiet themselves' and focus on 'the Inner Light'.
 The clerk then reads out the agenda in full, before introducing the first item.
-Those who aren't members are expected to ask the clerk's permission to attend meeting for worship for business, which is almost always given.
+Those who are not members are expected to ask the clerk's permission to attend meeting for worship for business, which is almost always given.

 Once an agenda item has been read out, the meeting silently reflects on the item, waiting for God's guidance.
 Individuals stand to speak if they feel moved to do so, this is called "vocal ministry".
 Speakers are expected to make statements which are personal (based on their own experience), independent (not in response to other statements) and succinct; many larger meetings ask people to speak only once per item.

 Silence is also observed after every piece of ministry, to allow the meeting to consider the statements and return to a point of reflection.
 As such, dialogue does not occur in the normal sense.
 If necessary, the clerk facilitates by encouraging quieter individuals to speak, reminding ones that are speaking at length to conclude, or asking for additional silence.